Understanding Parallelograms: A Deep Dive into Quadrilaterals with Two Pairs of Parallel Sides

 -

 Architecture and Engineering: The stability of structures often relies on the properties of parallelograms.
-Many building frameworks utilize parallelogram-shaped components to distribute weight and create strong, stable structures.
+Many building frameworks apply parallelogram-shaped components to distribute weight and create strong, stable structures.
 Think of the trusses in bridges or the supporting beams in buildings.

 -